dmazin/dmazin.github.io/_posts/2024-02-19-submodules.md

 The nice thing about `.gitmodules` is that it's a regular file, tracked the regular way in git.
 That makes it not confusing.

 (What I don't understand is, why git didn't just put the submodule commit right in .gitmodules?
-The commits of `webapp` would _still_ be able to specify exact commits of `library` to use.)
+The commits of `webapp` would _still_ be able to specify exact commits of `library` to use.
+What am I missing?)

 ### Making submodules use branches other than main
-Remember .gitmodules?

 If you want to, you can make `library` track whatever branch you want.
 Otherwise, it defaults to whatever the "main" branch is.

 ```